Modo de Volar (A Way of Flying); from the "Disparates" series, plate 13

 Medium or Technique

-Etching, aquatint, emery stone, and tonal scratches; posthumous trial proof
+Etching, aquatint with burnishing, tonal abrasions, and tonal scratches; posthumous impression, trial proof.

 Not On View